ntustison/ANTsXMouseBrainMapping/Manuscript/discussion.md

 atlas, providing a detailed view of the developmental trajectory.

-An intriguing application of this transformation model is the creation of pseudo-templates in temporal gaps within the DevCCF.
+An intriguing application of this transformation model is the creation of virtual templates in temporal gaps within the DevCCF.
 As depicted in Figure
-\ref{fig:pseudo}, the velocity flow model enables the generation of templates at continuous time points not represented in existing developmental stages.
+\ref{fig:virtual}, the velocity flow model enables the generation of templates at continuous time points not represented in existing developmental stages.
 This novel application can significantly enhance our understanding of intermediate developmental states.